MohammedAmayri/sensor-oracle/replit.md

 The project's vision is to provide a comprehensive tool for managing IoT device data and accelerating the development of device decoders, thereby reducing manual effort and potential errors in IoT deployments.
 It targets a market need for efficient handling of diverse IoT device ecosystems.

+## Recent Changes
+- **2025-11-12:** Fixed refinement feedback loop for Milesight and Decentlab workflows.
+Added refinement notes display section to Step 7, ensuring users can see AI's explanation after clicking "Refine Decoder with Feedback" - matching the functionality available in Step 5 for Dragino and Watteco.

 ## User Preferences
 I want iterative development.
 Ask before making major changes.
 I prefer detailed explanations.
 Do not make changes to the folder Z. Do not make changes to the file Y.